twyinaiml/data-app2/README.md

 - New cars have high positive relationship to price

 # Summary
 By applying machine learning and data science techniques, we are able to analyze used car price dataset and identify key features.
 The findings confirms the common knowlege: Low mileage and new car drives the price up.
 On the other hand, high mileage and old car drives the price down.
-In addition, certain vehicle types sush as diesel cars and trucks can dirive the price up.
+In addition, certain vehicle types sush as diesel cars and trucks can drive the price up.
 Certain manufacturer sush as Ferrari, Tesla and Porsche tends to be very high price.